miles0428/conversation_to_speech/readme.md

 # Conversation to Speech

-This is a tool to transfer conversation to speech in Madarain-TW.
+This is a tool to transfer conversation to speech in Mandarin-TW.
 And this tool is powered by Google TTS API.

 ## Install